Théophile Gautier: Plays

 Gautier did not consider himself to be a dramatist but more of a poet and storyteller.
-His plays were limited because of the time in which he lived; during the Revolution of 1848, many theaters were closed down and therefore plays were scarce.
+His plays were limited because of the time in which he lived; during the Revolution of 1848, many theatres were closed down and therefore plays were scarce.
 Most of the plays that dominated the mid-century were written by playwrights who insisted on conformity and conventional formulas and catered to cautious middle-class audiences.
 As a result, most of Gautier's plays were never published or reluctantly accepted.

 Between the years 1839 and 1850, Gautier wrote all or part of nine different plays: